usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_101.md

 It is important to try things out since any of these methods can be the basis of a workflow.

-For the big picture, keep in mind that while the command line is useful for development and demonstration – and however familiar XProc itself may become to the developer – to the uninitiated it remains obscure and cryptic.
-XProc-based systems, when integrated into tools or developer editors and environments, can look much nicer than tracebacks in a console window.
+For the big picture, keep in mind that while the command line is useful for development and demonstration – and however familiar XProc itself may become to the developer – to a great number of people it remains obscure, cryptic and intimidating if not forbidding.
+Make yourself comfortable at the command line!
+Meanwhile XProc-based systems, when integrated into tools or developer editors and environments, can look much nicer than tracebacks in a console window.
 The beauty we are looking for here is in a different kind of elegance and power.